DOD Security Specialist GS101.01

 - Identify the requirements and regulations that guide technology transfer

-- Identify unclassified controlled information and its protective measures
+- Identify Controlled Unclassified Information (CUI) and its protective measures

 - Identify the purpose and techniques for disposal and destruction of classified material